Azure/azure-sdk-for-js/documentation/Quickstart-on-how-to-write-tests.md

 They only contains basics for testing, you need to update to your own utility and test cases.
 The overall structure will be similar to below:

-_Note: the structure of `test` folder has slight differences between high-level and rest-level clients.
+_Note: the structure of the `test` folder has slight differences between high-level and rest-level clients.
 In HLC, we only have one file under the `test` folder which contains all contents.
 But in RLC, we separate the sample test and utils._

 ```
 sdk/